Inflation (2025): Primordial Perturbations from Inflation

 \subsection{Observational Bounds}

 The observed scale-dependence of the power spectrum makes it necessary to specify the comoving scale, $k$, at which quantities are constrained and hence the Hubble-exit time, $k=a_*H_*$, when the corresponding theoretical quantities are calculated during inflation.
-This is usually expressed in terms of the number of e-folds from the end of inflation~\cite{Liddle:2003as}:
+This is usually expressed in terms of the number of e-folds from the end of inflation\cite{Liddle:2003as}:

 where $H_0^{-1}/a_0$ is the present comoving Hubble length.
-Different models of reheating and and thus different reheat temperatures and densities, $\rho_{rh}$ in ~(\ref{inflation:eq:nefolds}), lead to a range of possible values for $N_*$ corresponding to a fixed physical scale, and hence we have a range of observational predictions for a given inflation model, as seen in Fig.~\ref{inflation:fig:Planck2018}.
+Different models of reheating and thus different reheat temperatures and densities, $\rho_{\rm rh}$ in ~\Eq{inflation:eq:nefolds}, lead to a range of possible values for $N_*$ corresponding to a fixed physical scale, and hence we have a range of observational predictions for a given inflation model; this is illustrated by allowing a fixed range of values for $N_*$ in~\Fig{inflation:fig:Planck2018}.

+\pdgwidefigure{reconstruction.pdf}{ The result of reconstructing a single-field inflaton potential using a cubic-spline power-spectrum mode expansion and the full \textit{Planck}, lensing, BK15 and BAO data set.
+This figure is taken from Refs.~ \cite{Akrami:2018odb}.} {inflation:fig:reconstruction}{!htb}{width=0.9\linewidth}

-The \textit{Planck} 2018 temperature and polarization data (see Chap.
-29, ``Cosmic Microwave Background'' review) are consistent with a smooth featureless power spectrum over a range of comoving wavenumbers, $0.008\ h^{-1}$~Mpc$^{-1} \leq k\leq 0.1\ h$~Mpc$^{-1}$.
-In the absence of running, the data measure the spectral index to be~\cite{Akrami:2018odb}
+The \textit{Planck} 2018 temperature and polarization data (see Chap. \ref{microwave}, ``Cosmic Microwave Background'' review) are consistent with a smooth featureless power spectrum over a range of comoving wavenumbers, $0.008\ h^{-1}$~Mpc$^{-1} \leq k\leq 0.1\ h$~Mpc$^{-1}$.
+In the absence of running, the {\textit{Planck}} data measure the spectral index to be~\cite{Akrami:2018odb}

 corresponding to a deviation from scale-invariance exceeding the $7\sigma$ level.
+Recent results from the Atacama Cosmology Telescope (ACT)~\cite{ACT:2025fju} on small angular scales in combination with {\textit{Planck}} data on larger scales, lensing measurements and DESI DR2 data~\cite{DESI:2025zgx} suggest a somewhat higher value, $n_{\rm s} = 0.975 \pm 0.003$, although this is not yet a full joint analysis.
+There are also recent results from the South Pole Telescope~\cite{SPT-3G:2025bzu} that are quite consistent with {\textit{Planck}}.
 If running of the spectral tilt is included in the model, this is constrained to be~\cite{Akrami:2018odb}

 at the 95\% CL, assuming no running of the running.
-The most recent analysis~\cite{BICEPKeck:2021gln} of the BICEP, Keck Array and Planck data places an upper bound on the tensor-to-scalar ratio
+The most recent analysis~\cite{BICEPKeck:2021gln} of the BICEP, Keck Array and {\textit{Planck}} data places an upper bound on the tensor-to-scalar ratio

 at the 95\% CL.

 These observational bounds can be converted into bounds on the slow-roll parameters and hence the potential during slow-roll inflation.
 Setting higher-order slow-roll parameters (beyond second-order in horizon-flow parameters~\cite{inflation:leach/etal:2002}) to zero, the \textit{Planck} collaboration obtain the following 95\% CL bounds when lensing and BK15 data are included~\cite{Akrami:2018odb}